custom-components/ble_monitor/info.md

 # NB!: This is a Beta version!

-# Changes in 0.8.4 beta
+# Changes in 0.9.0 beta

-- [BREAKING CHANGE] now the component spawns `binary_sensor` entities, that is, the binary sensor classes now work.
-After the update, new entities in the `binary_sensor` domain will be created for all your binary sensors.
-- experimental support for YM-K1501 (Xiaomi Mijia Smart Kettle)
-- minor fixes and improvements

-# Upgrading from 0.7.x [BREAKING CHANGES]

-Upgrading from 0.7.x to 0.8.x requires configuration changes.
-If you haven't done yet, please read he following [instructions to convert your configuration.](https://github.com/custom-components/ble_monitor/blob/master/update_instructions.md)
+- Added support for configuration in the User Interface of Home Assistant (no YAML needed anymore).
+Thanks to the great effort of @koying, who made this possible!
+- Do you want to move from YAML to the configuration in the User Interface?
+Use this procedure to convert your YAML configuration into the User Interface setup
+  1. Update first
+  2. Restart Home Assistant
+  3. Remove your YAML code
+  4. Restart again
+- Still want to use YAML?
+No worries, YAML is still supported!

 {% endif %}
 {% if installed or pending_update %}